- Sleeps: up to 10

 There is a portable, charcoal-fired barbecue.

 “Château de Gaujac” is 6 miles from Lombez and 7 miles from Samatan (both in the same direction), and 6 miles from Saramon.
-All 3 have reasonable shopping facilities including a supermarket, a petrol station, and restaurants and bars.
-Recommended restaurants in the vicinity are La Table d’Olivier, Bouche à Orielle, and Château de Barbet.
+All 3 have good shopping facilities including supermarket, a petrol station, restaurants and bars.
+Recommended restaurants in the vicinity are La Table d’Olivier, Bouche à Oreille, and Château de Barbet.
+Other suggestions are in the House Information Folder.

 Pets are not allowed.